raunakkk21/5G-for-everyone/5G-Masterclass.md

 ## 5G Deployment options
 - *EPC*-Evolved packet core
 - For now we are dependent of 4G LTE(eNodeB) for voice calls and dependent on 5G(gNodeB) for accessing internet.
-- We can make some modifications in existing network and achieve an efficien and optimized system.
+- We can make some modifications in existing network and achieve an efficient and optimized system.
--
 <img width="500" alt="Screenshot 2023-11-07 215627" src="https://github.com/raunakkk21/5G-for-everyone/assets/143111163/85c35f3f-3d38-4926-a7fe-fbaeb0e1ac9a">
 <img width="500" alt="Screenshot 2023-11-07 215651" src="https://github.com/raunakkk21/5G-for-everyone/assets/143111163/bd5f0547-59e9-4c1f-a1bc-3cc764c59101">
 <img width="500" alt="Screenshot 2023-11-07 215808" src="https://github.com/raunakkk21/5G-for-everyone/assets/143111163/6ea36d74-6741-4a25-a995-52a796aaf77b">